Medical expert of the article

 Inflammatory diseases of the pelvic organs develop as a result of the spread of sexually transmitted diseases.

-Inflammatory diseases of the pelvic organs sometimes do not show any symptoms.
-In other cases, it can lead to fever, abdominal and pelvic pain, vaginal discharge, painful urination, or painful sexual intercourse.
+Pelvic inflammatory disease sometimes causes no symptoms.
+In other cases, it can cause fever, abdominal and pelvic pain, vaginal discharge, painful urination, or painful intercourse.

 Inflammatory diseases of the pelvic organs are treated with antibiotics.

-Operations and injuries as causes of vaginal pain
+Surgeries and injuries as causes of vaginal pain

-Cause of vaginal pain - ligament rupture
+The cause of vaginal pain is ligament rupture

-Causes of vaginal pain can also be a small amount of lubricant, changes in the body during menopause and hormonal imbalance.
+Causes of vaginal pain may also be a small amount of lubrication, changes in the body during menopause and hormonal imbalance.
 An experienced gynecologist will help to cope with all these phenomena.
-About hormonal changes as causes of pain in the vagina - more.
+More about hormonal changes as causes of vaginal pain.

 Causes of vaginal pain - sexually transmitted infections